Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Simulation Results

 \subsection{Impact of the AP Selection Strategy}

 The simulation results shown in this section aim at highlighting the impact of the AP selection strategy on the JPCA scheme in CF-mMIMO.
-In section~\Secref{subsec:performance-comparison}, we assumed the AP-to-user association described in~\cite[Section 5.4]{cellfreebook}, so as to ensure that users served by the same set of the best APs are given orthogonal pilots.
+In section~\Secref{subsec:performance-comparison}, we assumed the AP-to-user association described in~\cite[Sec.
+5.4]{cellfreebook}, so as to ensure that users served by the same set of the best APs are given orthogonal pilots.
 Hence, if $\tp=5$, each AP participates to the service of up to 5 users.
 We refer to this scheme as \textit{dynamic cooperation clustering} (DCC).
 From an energy efficiency viewpoint such an AP selection strategy results to be costly as many APs, even those bringing negligible contribution to the performance, are involved and active both in the radio communication and computational offloading service of a user.
-Performing an accurate quantitative analysis of the power consumption at the server side is rather arduous as it should take into account the hardware, base-band processing, transmit and computing task power consumption, both at the APs and CPU, plus a power contribution consumed over the fronthaul links.
-Such analysis deserves a separate study and is certainly an interesting research direction for future works.
-Hence, we next give a qualitative study of the energy consumption at the server side, by considering alternative AP selection or AP on/off switching strategies.
-An AP on/off switching strategy establishes a different fraction of APs in \textit{idle} (i.e., energy-saving) mode over the task offloading service.
+We next give a qualitative study of the energy consumption at the server side, by considering alternative AP selection strategies.
+An AP selection strategy establishes a different fraction of APs involved in the communication service.
 We consider a fixed cooperation clustering (FCC) scheme, wherein each user, upon the associations established by the DCC scheme, is only served by the best (channel-wise) $G$ APs.
 In addition, we consider the large-scale-fading-based AP selection (LSFBS)~\cite{Ngo2018a}, wherein each user, upon the associations established by the DCC scheme, is only served by the APs that contribute to the 95\% of its channel gain.
-These AP selection strategies establish, in fact, an energy efficiency profile: the higher the number of APs in idle mode, the more efficient the system is.